Optimized Vectorizing of Building Structures with Switch: High-Efficiency Convolutional Channel-Switch Hybridization Strategy: Method

 Inherent spatial correlations, inferences, and similarities exist between adjacent features.
-To effectively incorporate such relationships, we utilize the XOR operation to intermix the neighboring channel dimensions of the features.
-Specifically, we restrict the mixing to adjacent channels with a size of c/4 (where c represents the number of channels).
-The first c/2 channels remain unaltered, while the remaining c/2 channels undergo cross-exchange, i.e., one channel is swapped with itself, while the other is swapped with its adjacent channel.
+In order to effectively incorporate such relationships, we utilize the XOR operation to intermix the neighboring channel dimensions of the features.
+For each selected channels, each feature exchange with its neighboring feature, also can exchange with farther positions, that is controlled by hyper-parameter K, as shown in the Fig.~\ref{fig:Switch}.
+Furthermore, we restrict the selected channels with a size of c/4 (where c represents the number of channels).
+The first c/2 channels remain unaltered, while the remaining c/2 channels undergo cross-exchange, i.e., one channel is exchanged with itself, while the other is exchanged with its adjacent channel.
 It is described as follows:

 where i is index of channel and $C_{i}$ is the channel. $c$ represents the total channels. $k$ is a hyperparameter to indicate which neighbor to be selected to exchange with $C_{i}$, such as $k=5$, and the following exchange rules are shown: